|Authenticity standards for individuals and member groups of the Queensland Living History Federation.

-The design, materials and methods of construction of reproductions are indistinguishable from those in use at the time and place represented.
+The design, materials and methods of construction of reproductions are indistinguishable from those in use at the time and place represented when in public view.

-The interpretation of the theme depicted, and all activities as presented, is focused, accurate and supported by the historical record and current scholarship and research data.
+The interpretation of the theme depicted, and all activities as presented, is focused to group goals and aims, is accurate within the historical context of its display and is supported by the historical record and research material.

-All members preserve, display or interpret their selected theme or activity in a manner that is readily understandable, accurate, and documented.
-The presentation should be uniform in quality across all members.
+All individual QLHF members preserve, display or interpret their selected theme or activity in a manner that is readily understood, accurate, and documented.
+The presentation should be uniform in quality and in harmony across all members within their group.